JieSun1990/JERFOUCRU/README.md

 - **EM_Disaggregate**: Perform EM and save dataframe to Rds, also write to CSV file in order to let Python can read the file and train the Random Forest model.

 #### Step 7: Create Grids to divide dataset into 3 subset: Train-Validate-Test
+Create Sampling Grids (with large resolution: 200, 300, 400, 500km).
+Use 1 of these options to sample which grids will be used for Training, Validating, and Testing.
+-**Create_Sampling_Grids**: This script will need the extent (coordinates limitation) of a calibrated FOI map and the coordinates of all pixels in that map.
+The result will be a dataframe containing 3 columns: x, y (coordinates), and grids index.

 ### Supporting Functions
 - **Create_Raster_From_Dataframe**: Create a raster (map) as a TIF file from a dataframe in R. The dataframe has 3 columns: x, y (coordinates of a pixel), values (values that we want to visualize in a map).